wingwayungg/nextjs-blog2/README.md

 # GNP per person employed
 This is a simple website, listing the Gross National Product(GNP) per person employed of each country in the year 2020.
 The data is taken from [WorldBank](https://data.worldbank.org/indicator/SL.GDP.PCAP.EM.KD?end=2020&view=map).
+This webpage has two main purposes.
+First, the CNP per capita is widely discussed around the world, while the data of GNP per person employed is often overlooked.
+Second, this project serves as an exercise to practice my favourite framework - Next.js!
 The features of this project include:
   - searching by keywords
   - filtering by range of GDP
   - sorting by name or value of GDP